gcpjedi/google-k8s-workshop-v2/modules/13-secure-container-images.md

 ---

-## Enable GCR vulnerability scanning
+## Enable GCR Vulnerability Scanning

 Google Container Registry may scan images for known vulnerabilities.
-It will notify you by adding `Vulnerabilities` column in the image build list.
-You may extend the support further by enabling Cloud Pub/Sub queue notifications to trigger automated response and Binary Authorisation to prevent insecure images from running on top of Kubernetes cluster.
+It will notify you by adding a `Vulnerabilities` column in the image build list.
+You may extend the support further by enabling Cloud Pub/Sub queue notifications to trigger automated response and Binary Authorization to prevent insecure images from running on top of a Kubernetes cluster.

-1. From Google Web Console go to Container Registry -> Settings.
+1. From Google Web Console go to Container Registry -> Settings

-1. In the Settings click `Enable Container Analysis API`.
+1. In the Settings click `Enable Container Analysis API`

     ![Enable API](img/gcr-enable.png)

-    > Note: Container registry scanning will be enabled automatically.
+    > Note: Container registry scanning will be enabled automatically

-1. Now each image screen will show the vulnerabilities per build.
+1. Now each image screen will show the vulnerabilities per build

     ![Vulnerabilities - list](img/security-images.png)

 1. Click on the vulnerabilities column to show the list of vulnerabilities.
-Each has severity column which tells how dangerous is the bug.
-The package column shows the component of the image that has the bug and link to CVE describing it.
+Each has a severity column which tells how dangerous the vulnerability is.
+The package column shows the component of the image that has the bug and a link to the CVE describing it.

-    > Note: As of writing, scans currently support Alpine, Ubuntu and Debian systems.
+    > Note: As of writing, scans currently support Alpine, Ubuntu and Debian based images

-## View and filter vulnerability occurrences
+## View and Filter Vulnerability Occurrences

-1. To view summary of vulnerabilities for the application image you can use a `gcloud` command.
+1. Use the `gcloud` command to view a summary of vulnerabilities for an image

+    Here is an example of viewing vulnerability summaries with `gcloud`.

     ```shell
     gcloud beta container images list-tags --show-occurrences \